 According to evidence-based research done in conjunction with Yoga Yoga in Austin, Dr. Singh Khalsa confirmed that it didn’t take long for perceived stress to go down among those that practiced yoga.
-Not surprisingly, yoga and meditation enables you to respond in a positive manner to stress.
+Not surprisingly, yoga and meditation enable you to respond in a positive manner to stress.
 In fact, evidence points to a resiliency factor.
 “You’re giving yourself more resistance (with yoga).
-You’re becoming a super human.
+You’re becoming a superhuman.
 You need to be a Ferrari versus a Lada.”

 Our bodies are physical bodies.
 Regular exercise WILL make you feel better, affirmed the doctor.